emto17ab/rl-pricing-amod/README.md

 ```
 pip install -r requirements.txt
 ```
 It is recommended to create a virtual environment before installing the packages.
-If you are using Anaconda or minicoda, run
+If you are using Anaconda or miniconda, run
 ```
 conda create --name {env_name} python==3.9
 conda activaye {env_name}